GerryPidgeonWork/GPPythonBoilerplate/readme.md

-# 🚀 Python GUI Boilerplate (Snowflake & Google Drive)
+# 🚀 GP Python Boilerplate (Universal GUI Framework)

-A **modern, reusable Python GUI boilerplate** for applications that require authentication and connection management for **Snowflake** (via Okta SSO) and **Google Drive** (via API or local mapped drive).
+A **modular, locked-core Python GUI boilerplate** designed for projects that require **Snowflake authentication (Okta SSO)** and **Google Drive integration (API or local mapped drive)**.

-This framework uses a **Launcher pattern** to handle authentication up-front, passing live connection objects to the main app for immediate use — making it ideal for data, finance, or automation tools.
+It provides a fully reusable launcher workflow and structured layering — separating *locked shared components* from *project-specific logic*.

+This framework lets you spin up new finance, analytics, or automation tools rapidly — each with its own GUI — all built on the same stable foundation.

 ---